 A common example we see is the insurance company first says the vehicle is repairable.
 They write a very low estimate, if they even write an estimate at all.
-The insurance company never sends an adjuster to inspect the car but are only writing repair estimates through photographs.
+The insurance company never sends an adjuster to inspect the car.
+The adjuster only looks at photographs to write their estimate.
 The collision repair shop starts to break the vehicle down, order parts, and begin repairs.
 The shop submits supplements to the insurance company and then after weeks of delay (or months) the insurance company says the vehicle is totaled.

 Insurance Company takes too long to make an offer

 After the insurance company totals the car, then the delays continue as it becomes difficult getting an offer from the insurance company for the value of the car.
-Or, if the insurance company makes an offer, understanding how they got to their valuation or receiving a copy of the valuation report.
+Or, if the insurance company makes an offer, they delaying in explaining the number or sending you the valuation report.

-If you’re lucky, the insurance company will negotiate with you and review comparables you send them .
-But most times, despite the deficiencies in their total loss valuation, the insurance will refuse to negotiate with you.
+If you’re lucky, the insurance company will negotiate with you and review comparables you send them.
+But most times, despite the errors in their total loss valuation, the insurance will refuse to negotiate with you.